elastic/rally/docs/telemetry.rst

-   shard-stats                 Shard Stats                 Regularly samples nodes stats at shard level data-stream-stats           Data Stream Stats           Regularly samples data stream stats ingest-pipeline-stats       Ingest Pipeline Stats       Reports Ingest Pipeline stats at the end of the benchmark. disk-usage                  Disk usage of each field    Runs the indices disk usage API after benchmarking
+   shard-stats                 Shard Stats                 Regularly samples nodes stats at shard level data-stream-stats           Data Stream Stats           Regularly samples data stream stats ingest-pipeline-stats       Ingest Pipeline Stats       Reports Ingest Pipeline stats at the end of the benchmark. disk-usage-stats            Disk usage of each field    Runs the indices disk usage API after benchmarking

    Keep in mind that each telemetry device may incur a runtime overhead which can skew results.